Stefano Bernardi headshot

 Your team members can remain in the zone, focusing on refining the machine's output to match the company's tone and brand voice.

-⭐ Learn more about machine translation in Redokun here.
+⭐ Learn more about machine translation in or Redokun here or view this short video of how machine translations work in Redokun:

 7. Gather continuous feedback and iterate